Clouder0/ClouderBlog/content/en/page/about.md

 > Where the Cloud is?
 Mildly it escapes.

+For more information, please visit my [portfolio website](https://about.codein.icu/).

 I am Clouder, A Chinese high school student(graduate in 2022) who enjoys tech & life.

 I had been a competitive programmer for about 2 years and now have quitted.